ARM-software/acle/main/acle.md

 * Added a [State management](#state-management) section, replacing the `__arm_shared_za`, `__arm_new_za`, and `__arm_preserves_za` attributes
   in the previous Alpha SME spec.
+* Changed the status of the SME ACLE from Alpha to Beta.

 ### References